Bent Pyramid: Interior passages and chambers

-The Bent Pyramid has two entrances, one fairly low down on the north side, to which a substantial wooden stairway has been built for the convenience of tourists.
+The Bent Pyramid has two entrances connected with two separate chamber systems.
+One entrance passage starts fairly low down on the north side, to which a substantial wooden stairway has been built for the convenience of tourists.
 The second entrance is high on the west face of the pyramid.

-Each entrance leads to a chamber with a high, corbelled roof; the northern entrance leads to a chamber that is below ground level, the western to a chamber built in the body of the pyramid itself.
+The entrance to the lower chamber system is located at 11.80 m above ground today.
+A 74 m long passage with a slope of 25°, 1.05 m high and 1.10 m wide, is leading downward to a partly subterranean antechamber of 12.60 m height and 5.40 length, with the width of the corridor.
+It is covered by a corbelled roof of fine limestone.
+In the height of 6.50 m, accessible by a modern wooden staircase, a short corridor leads to the burial chamber of 4.96 by 4.30 m, covered by a corbelled roof of 17.20.
+There are no signs of a burial procedure.
+A short corridor leads to a shaft, mostly called "chimney", right at the pyramid axis; both corridor and shaft are covered by another corbelled roof.
 A hole in the roof of the northern chamber (accessed today by a high and rickety ladder 15 m long) leads via a rough connecting passage to the passage from the western entrance.

-The western entrance passage is blocked by two stone blocks which were not lowered vertically, as in other pyramids, but slid down 45° ramps to block the passage.
+The entrance to the upper chamber systems begins at 33.32 m height at the west side.
+A passage of 67.66 m leads down ending in a horizontal section blocked by two stone blocks which were not lowered vertically, as in other pyramids, but slid down 45° ramps to block the passage.
 One of these was lowered in antiquity and a hole has been cut through it, the other remains propped up by a piece of ancient cedar wood.
-The connecting passage referenced above enters the passage between the two portcullises.
+The connecting passage referenced above enters the passage between the two portcullises..
+The upper burial chamber of 7.97 m by 5.26 m has a four-sided corbelled roof of 16.50 m height.
+It was obviously near finished, the stones are left rough, cracks were covered by gypsum.
+One block in this chamber is inscribed by the hieroglyphs of Sneferu which allowed to link the building to him.
+A sarcophagus was not found.
 A particular feature in the chambers are a row of original cedar beams that were interpreted by many as a reaction on structural problems.
 In contradiction to that, Edwards argues the cedar beams rather had been part of the funerary support structure and, some of them bedded in mortar, could not have any structural function.